IsmaelKP2/Nagios/README.md

 #Correlations Searches

-you can find the correlations package here
+you can find the correlations package in this Github repo

+ItsiDefaultScheduledBackup-1573486962.zip

 ----